mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

   }
 }</pre>

 The schema is quite big, but that's beside the point.
-It's sent only once, and now the client knows the set of classes in the game world and the number, name, type and range of properties for each class.
+It's sent only once, and now the client knows the set of classes in the game world and the number, name, type and range of properties per-class.

 With this knowledge we can make the rapidly sent portion of the world state much more compact: